jhvanderschee/hugobricks/content/branches/FAQs-brick.md

 title: FAQs Brick
 ---

-Want to add an informative most frequently asked questions ?
+Want to add an informative most frequently asked questions?
 Fine.
 Say you want to achieve this neat FAQ 'component' markup (in a series of Q & A, prefixed with short text, and maybe different sections of) :

 ```